 In 30 seconds…

-Testosterone is the sex hormone produced in the testicles in charge of all things “male”.
+Testosterone is a sex hormone produced in the testicles.
+We tend to think of it as the thing in charge of all things “male” (although women do have it too).
 Think muscle and bone mass, fat distribution, facial hair, sperm production – and your libido.
 It’s important stuff.

-Many men suffer with low testosterone levels, and the symptoms can be both physical and mental.
-Low testosterone can cause a range of sexual dysfunction symptoms – like erectile dysfunction, reduced semen production (which can lead to infertility) and loss of sex drive.
-Other symptoms of low testosterone include weight gain, decreased muscle mass, reduced bone mass and density, fatigue, hair loss, emotional changes like depression and irritability, and negative changes to sleeping habits.
+The symptoms of low testosterone (or Low-T) can be both physical and mental.
+It can cause a range of sexual dysfunctions – like erectile dysfunction, reduced semen production, and a low sex drive – as well as weight gain, decreased bone and muscle mass, and fatigue.
+You can add hair loss, emotional changes like depression and irritability, and negative changes to sleeping habits to the list too.

-After peaking in early adulthood, testosterone levels naturally decrease by around 1% each year after the age of 30, as a normal part of the aging process.
-Therefore, the older the man, the more likely he is to have low testosterone levels.
-A simple blood test is all you need to diagnose low testosterone, and then treatment includes options such as injections, topical gels, skin patches, and implanted pellets.
+Low-T is a serious business.
+Yet, with testosterone levels peaking in early adulthood, and naturally decreasing after the age of 30, older men are more likely to have it.
+A simple blood test is all you need to diagnose it, and it can be treated with options such as injections, skin patches, and implanted pellets.

 With the aging population in the UK, it’s likely that the number of men being diagnosed with low-T is only going to increase, so you are definitely not alone.
 Whatever the cause, if you notice your suffering from the symptoms of low testosterone, speak to a medical expert who can suggest treatments.

 Sexual dysfunction symptoms such as a complete loss or significant reduction in your libido and smaller, softer, testicles can also be indicators of low testosterone.
-Sperm production is influenced by testosterone and other hormonal control, so it’s therefore a common problem among low-T men.
+Sperm production is influenced by testosterone and other hormonal control, so it’s therefore a common problem among men with low-T.

 An increase in body fat, especially in the breast area, can signal a low testosterone level.
 While you may not lose physical strength, the mass of your muscles may reduce and you will probably feel more tired after exercise.